-Cash Reserve Ratio in Poland remained unchanged at 0.50 percent in September from 0.50 percent in August of 2020. source: National Bank of Poland
+Cash Reserve Ratio in Poland remained unchanged at 0.50 percent in March from 0.50 percent in February of 2021. source: National Bank of Poland

-Cash Reserve Ratio in Poland averaged 3.64 percent from 1999 until 2020, reaching an all time high of 5 percent in October of 1999 and a record low of 0.50 percent in April of 2020.
+Cash Reserve Ratio in Poland averaged 3.57 percent from 1999 until 2021, reaching an all time high of 5 percent in October of 1999 and a record low of 0.50 percent in April of 2020.
 This page provides - Poland Cash Reserve Ratio- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Poland Reserve Requirement - values, historical data and charts - was last updated on December of 2020.
+Poland Reserve Requirement - values, historical data and charts - was last updated on June of 2021.

 Cash Reserve Ratio in Poland is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Cash Reserve Ratio in Poland to stand at 0.50 in 12 months time.
-In the long-term, the Poland Reserve Requirement is projected to trend around 0.50 percent in 2021, according to our econometric models.
+In the long-term, the Poland Reserve Requirement is projected to trend around 0.50 percent in 2022, according to our econometric models.